Maximiliano Gutiérrez

-Maximiliano José Gutiérrez Jara (born 3 May 2004), also known as Maxi Gutiérrez, is a Chilean footballer who plays as a right-back for Chilean Primera División side Huachipato.
-He can also operate as a right winger.
+Maximiliano José Gutiérrez Jara (born 3 May 2004), also known as Maxi Gutiérrez, is a Chilean footballer who plays as a right winger for Russian Premier League club Dynamo Moscow.
+He can also operate as a right-back.

 Club career

 A product of the Huachipato youth system, Gutiérrez won the Chilean national under-21 championship with the reserve team.
 He made his senior debut in the Copa Chile match against Coquimbo Unido on 18 August 2022.
 At league level, he made his debut in the match against Palestino on 5 November of the same year.

+On 21 February 2026, Gutiérrez signed with Argentine club Independiente on a loan for a year with an obligation to buy in January 2027.

+In September 2026, Gutiérrez was transferred to Russian club Dynamo Moscow and signed a five-year contract.

 International career

 Gutiérrez has represented Chile at under-15, under-17 and under-20 level.
 With the under-20's, he made an appearance in the friendly match against Paraguay on 8 April 2022.

 At senior level, he received his first call up for the friendly match against Panama on 8 February 2025.
 Later, he made his debut in the 2026 FIFA World Cup qualification match against Brazil on 4 September 2025.